Editor’s note: As of August 2023, the Tribune is no longer updating this page.

 When one pharmacy’s name became public, the owner said he received threats, and asked for the drugs to be returned.
 Texas refused, and the state Legislature passed a law in 2015 to maintain the privacy of any person or business involved in an execution, from the person who inserts the needle to the company that sells the drug.

-Since then, Texas appears to have had a steady supply of pentobarbital in stock for scheduled executions, faring better than some other states.
-In 2016, Pfizer, the last-remaining open-market execution drug manufacturer, banned its products from being used in executions.
+Since then, Texas has kept enough pentobarbital in stock for scheduled executions, faring better than some other states.
+But the drugs haven’t come easy.

 Even with its relative security, Texas is always looking for new supplies.
 In 2015, the state attempted to import from overseas a drug previously used by Texas in executions, sodium thiopental.
-The U.S. Food and Drug Administration seized the drugs and later ruled that they couldn’t be brought into the United States because they were unapproved and misbranded.
+The U.S. Food and Drug Administration seized the drugs and later ruled that they couldn’t be brought into the United States because they were unapproved and misbranded, but the state is fighting that ruling.

 Additional design by Emily Albracht and Ben Hasson.